ropensci/dev_guide/templates/review.pt.md

 Horas estimadas gastas na revisão:

-- [ ] Caso as pessoas autoras do pacote considerem apropriado, concordo em ser reconhecido como revisor do pacote (função "rev") no arquivo DESCRIPTION do pacote.
+- [ ] Caso as pessoas autoras do pacote considerem apropriado, concordo em ser reconhecido(a) como revisor(a) do pacote (função "rev") no arquivo DESCRIPTION do pacote.

 ---